akoksal/akoksal.github.io/_posts/2020-04-11-train-bert-for-turkish-sentiment-analysis.md

 ### Conclusion

-We trained a feed forward neural network with BERT features for sentiment analysis task.
+We trained a feedforward neural network with BERT features for sentiment analysis task.
 We also used this model to analyze popular topics in Twitter and we captured correlation between incidents and Twitter sentiments.

 For complete notebook and datasets check out [my github repo](https://github.com/akoksal/BERT-Sentiment-Analysis-Turkish/blob/master/BERT%20Features%20with%20Keras.ipynb).